QANode Logo

 Lists all steps recorded during the session.
 Each action shows:

-• Action type (tap, type, swipe, etc.)
+• Action type (tap, type, swipe, wait, extract, assert, etc.)

 • Target description or text

-• Button to remove the step individually
+• Actions to copy or remove the individual step

 Selected Element Panel